 If you are concerned about any of your symptoms and it has been four weeks or more since you became unwell with COVID, contact your GP and ask them about “long COVID”– they should offer you an initial consultation, provide access to any further assessments or care they determine that you need, and signpost you to sources of further support.

 Are we all affected the same way?

 Some people who have been infected by COVID have no or minimal symptoms.
-Many will have short lasting symptoms (often fever, cough, and change in smell amongst others) from which they recover after a few days or up to four weeks.
+Many will have short lasting symptoms (often fever, cough, change in smell and muscle aches amongst others) from which they recover after a few days or up to four weeks.
 However, everybody recovers at different rates, and some people will experience longer lasting symptoms.

 Should I speak to my doctor / nurse or another health care professional?